Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/docs/approach.md

 ### 🧠Problem Formulation:

-The defect analysis task is formulated as a **multi-class image classification** problem.
-Each inspection image is assigned to one of the predefined defect categories or to a non-defective (clean) or ambiguous (other) class.
-Object detection or segmentation approaches were intentionally avoided to maintain lower computational complexity and to better suit edge deployment constraints.
+The defect analysis task is approached using a **detection-based defect classification strategy**.
+Instead of assigning a single label to an entire image, the model first **detects localized defect regions** and then assigns each detected instance to one of the predefined defect classes.
+This formulation enables the system to handle images containing multiple defects and provides better interpretability for semiconductor inspection workflows, while still maintaining feasibility for edge deployment.

 ### 🧪Dataset-Centric Approach: